cerebro-data/external-docs/docs/SupportedSQL.md

 DROP VIEW [IF EXISTS] [db.]v [(INCLUDING | EXCLUDING) PERMISSIONS];
 ```

-If `INCLUDING PERMISSIONS` is specified, the corresponding permissions will also be
+If `INCLUDING PERMISSIONS` is specified, the corresponding permissions are also
-dropped; otherwise they will *not* be dropped and will be applied to future catalog
+dropped.
+Otherwise, permissions are *not* dropped, but are applied to future catalog
 objects with that name.
 If `CASCADE` is specified, then all permissions on the tables
-and views in the database will be dropped as well.
+and views in the database are dropped.

-We recommend that users default to the `INCLUDING PERMISSIONS` behavior and update
+It is recommended that users default to the `INCLUDING PERMISSIONS` behavior and update
-existing workflows to not rely on permissions being retained longer than the object
+existing workflows so as to not rely on permissions being retained longer than the object
-they are created for.
+for which they are created.

 For users to drop the permissions, they must have grant permissions on the catalog
 object.
 For example, to be able to drop a database and its permissions, the user must
 be able to issue grant/revoke statements on the database.
 The user needs to be a catalog
-admin or been granted grant permissions.
+admin or having been granted grant permissions.

 **CREATE TABLE AS SELECT**

-CDAS supports tables created via this method as long as they are both: created from
+CDAS supports tables created by this method with the following restrictions:
-Hive in EMR, and the Hive warehouse has been configured to use S3 (as opposed to using the
+the table must be created from Hive in EMR and the Hive warehouse must have been
+configured to use S3 (as opposed to using the EMR-local HDFS cluster).

-EMR-local HDFS cluster).
-This functionality is not supported from dbcli.
+> **Note:** This functionality is not supported from `dbcli`.

 **Registering Hive Serialization/Deserialization (SerDe) Libraries**